Rubber rabbitbrush

 - Is Rubber rabbitbrush good for the Colorado Front Range?

-- Yes.
-Rubber rabbitbrush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Rubber rabbitbrush is a well-suited shrub for Colorado's Front Range.

 - How big does Rubber rabbitbrush get?